llagerlof/MyLogPHP/README.md

 <h2>Quick start</h2>

-Include in your script the file "MyLogPHP.class.php".
+Include in your script the file "MyLogPHP.class.php" (not needed if you are using the composer version).

 ```php
 include('MyLogPHP.class.php');